celer-pkg/celer/docs/en-US/README.md

 **4. Support cache and share build artifacts**
 Celer supports precise build artifact management.
 Currently, you can configure the **cache_dir** in **celer.toml** to store and access artifacts in a shared folder on the local network.
 This aims to avoid redundant compilation of source code and improve development efficiency.

-**5. Supports overriding compile options for third-party libraries and managing project-specific libraries**
+**5. Multi-Project Management and Customization of Third-Party Libraries**
-Celer supports overriding third-party libraries with different versions and compile options within individual project folders.
-It also allows adding project-specific internal libraries within the project's folder.
+Celer supports multi-project management, allowing project-specific customization of third-party libraries, including version and compilation options.
+It also enables the management of internal libraries within each project's folder.

 # Get started